kasupel/server/docs/sockets.md

 ## Connecting

 Connecting is done under the default namespace.
-As well as the `Authorization` header documented in [authorisation](./authorisation.md), the `Game-ID` header must be sent.
+As well as [the `Authorization` header](./authorisation.md#connecting-to-a-socket), the `Game-ID` header must be sent.
 This is the ID of the game to connect to.
 It must be a game that you are a part of that has not finished.

 ## Client initiated events